Ensure espresso machine and portafilter have fully warmed up.

 If your brew is too slow, intense or bitter, use a coarser grind.
 If it’s too quick, tasting thin or sour, use a finer grind.

 This espresso guide is for a medium roast development on a 9bar pressure.
-It should produce a sweet, well balanced shot.
-For a lighter roast we advise using a 6bar pressure, water temp of 95° and 40 sec shot time.
-For a darker roast, 9 bar, 92° water tamp and 28-30 sec shot is best.
+It should produce a sweet, well-balanced shot.